 “Such a view of truth makes any kind of historical, verbal revelation from God to man impossible.”
 Impossible!
 “Since all truth, according to this form of fleshly thinking, is ultimately subjective, one cannot reach real truth about God as Christ insists that one can do.
 Alan Richardson, for example, illustrates this kind of thinking.”
 We’ll get more into this as we go into the life of Christ, but watch it, because every university course that you will ever go to that talks about the Christian faith, and every social studies text book that talks about the Christian faith says the same thing, this is not some abstruse philosophical thing that only PhDs worry about.
 This stuff is in junior high school text books.

 “ ‘The facts about the Jesus of history are accessible to us only through the apostles’ faith in him.
 The Gospel writers were not biographers or historians, and they chose to tell us only such things about the life and teaching of Jesus as seemed good to them to illuminate essential aspects of the church’s faith in Him.’ ” Do you get the flavor or that whole statement?
 Look at where the truth is coming from.
 The writers, “they chose to tell us only such things about the life and teaching of Jesus.”
 What does the New Testament say that shall come upon the disciples and will lead them to all truth?
 The Holy Spirit.
 Who’s the author of the New Testament?
 The Holy Spirit.
 Who decided what is in the canon and what isn’t in the canon?
 The Holy Spirit.
 There’s no Holy Spirit here, where is the spirit of truth, it’s in man.
 Alan Richardson is an English theologian, a liberal guy.
-If you look at the footnote you’ll see he wrote The Bible in an Age of Science.
+If you look at the footnote you’ll see he wrote The Bible in the Age of Science.
 “And they chose to tell us only such things about the life and teaching of Jesus as seemed good to them,” they were the final criterion of what happened in the New Testament.

 I put this statement in italics because it summarizes the whole point.
 “In this modern unbelieving though, statements about Jesus would be merely autobiographical testimony about what early Christians thought; they would not be statements about objective reality external to their thoughts.”
 In other words, it would be as though I am telling you that something is true outside, and we can’t get out of this room, so therefore I describe this thing that’s outside.